fhunleth/elixir_ale/README.md

     iex> sensor = 2 #Try the CH2 sensor
     iex> <<_::size(14), value::size(10)>> =
            SPI.transfer(pid, <<0x01, mode::size(1), sensor::size(3), 0::size(12)>>)
-    "NEED WHAT IT RETURNS"
+    TODO "NEED WHAT IT RETURNS"

     iex> IO.puts "Sensor #{sensor} measured #{value}"
-    "NEED WHAT IT RETURNS"
+    TODO "NEED WHAT IT RETURNS"

-If you are new to using Elixir for embedded, there are a couple things here you might not be familiar with.
+If you are new to using Elixir for embedded, there may be some things here you might not be familiar with.
 We'll be working with bit strings.
 If this is new to you, you might want to refer to the
 [Elixir docs for bitstings](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#%3C%3C%3E%3E/1).

-TODO DISCUSS START LINK...WHY "spidev0.0"?
+First we call SPI.start_link with Linux spidev device driver as it argument.
+We pattern match with `{:ok, pid}` so we can use `pid` in the SPI.transfer call next.

+    {:ok, pid} = SPI.start_link("spidev0.0")

+Elixir ALE uses the Linux spidev device driver for communicating with SPI devices.
+It creates files in /dev for each SPI interface that it knows about.
+Many boards only have one SPI interface and it shows up as /dev/spidev0.0.
+The easiest way to find out the right name is to run ls spidev* in the /dev directory.
+If nothing shows up, it is likely that the spidev driver needs to be loaded.
+Try running modprobe spidev or consult your board's documentation.

-Next we'll make a call to SPI.transfer.
+Next we'll make a call to SPI.transfer to read the moisture sensor.

     SPI.transfer(pid, <<0x01, mode::size(1), sensor::size(3), 0::size(12)>>)